Tom Brady told to leave Florida park closed by coronavirus: report

 Newly signed Tampa Bay Buccaneers quarterback Tom Brady was asked to leave a park in the city that had been closed to limit the spread of COVID-19, according to Mayor Jane Castor on Monday.

-The New England Patriot legend, who won 249 games and six Super Bowls with his former team, reportedly wasn't given a pass to work out at a public space after making the Sunshine State his new home.
+The New England Patriots legend, who won 249 games and six Super Bowls with his former team, reportedly wasn't given a pass to work out at a public space after making the Sunshine State his new home.

 “I got to tell you this story, too.
 I always tell people, ‘Now I’m not one to gossip so you didn’t hear this from me,'” Castor said in a Facebook live chat with St. Petersburg Mayor Rick Kriseman on Monday.